aportelli/dirac4-performance-profile/README.md

 - Application:
 - Related DiRAC project:

+*Please clone this repository by click the "Use this template" on GitHub.*

 ## 1. Performance-critical routines
 *Please list here routines that typically dominate a production run.
 Please provide links and references to the code location of this routines, as we as profiler evidence that these routines are indeed dominant.
 This should be understood as a best-effort analysis to capture most of the time enveloppe from your typical runs, rather than an exhaustive study.
 Profiler evidence can be from a third-party profiler, as well as custom instrumentation; for the former please describe succintly how profiling is implemented.*